CARV-ICS-FORTH/arax/README.md

 # Debuging and Core dumps

-As vinetalk uses shared segments for its state it is usefull to capture their state for post-mortem analysis.
+As Arax uses shared segments for its state it is usefull to capture their state for post-mortem analysis.

 To do this run: